 President Trump has expressed positive sentiments about a US-UK trade deal.
 “Working on major Trade Deal with the United Kingdom.
 Could be very big and exciting.
 JOBS!
 The E.U. is very protectionist with the U.S. STOP!”

 “For some who voted to leave the EU, leaving the Customs Union and thus regaining the ability to strike trade deals, would mark a return to Britain’s heritage as a trading nation, a vision perhaps best captured by the Prime Minister’s evocation of a more ‘Global Britain’.
-Since an FTA with the US represents by far the biggest prize from an independent trade policy, the potential for such a deal has loomed large in the Brexit narrative, both before the referendum and ever since.”
+Since a trade deal with the US represents by far the biggest prize from an independent trade policy, the potential for such a deal has loomed large in the Brexit narrative, both before the referendum and ever since.”

-Deal may not happen quickly
+Free Trade Deal may not happen quickly

 Ed Balls and colleague Pete Sands say that President Trump’s initial enthusiasm does not necessary mean that any deal will happen quickly.